 - Add the sugar to the pan constantly stirring until all the sugar is dissolved.
 Squeeze the bag of pips over the pan and extract as much of the jelly-like substance, this helps with the setting of the marmalade.
 Stir again.

-- Turn up the heat and bring to a fast boil for 20 mins, check for setting consistency (see note below).
+- Turn up the heat and bring to a fast boil for 20 mins, check for setting consistency.
 Continue boiling until the marmalade reaches the setting point (check every 10 minutes) taking care to stir from time to time to prevent the jam sticking to the bottom and burning.
 Skim off any scum that rises to the surface with a slotted spoon.
-Once the setting point is reached, turn off the heat and leave to settle for 20 mins.
+Once the setting point is reached, turn off the heat and leave to settle for 20 minutes.

 - Spoon the marmalade into the heated jars using a ladle and funnel.
 Seal and leave to cool.
 Store in a cool dark place.
 Will keep up to one year.